oin-g/inSCRIPT/How-To.md

-## How To Use Scrapr App
+## How To Use inSCRIPT App
-Below is how to use our Scrapr App.
+Below is how to use our inSCRIPT App.
 There are three options on how to quickly getting start.

 ### 1. Install from our Sample 📥
 - Hops into our app